 If you’ve not already done so, then digging over vacant plots is important for good soil aeration and for preparation when it comes to planting new beds or crops.
 You can do this with a standard garden spade or shovel, but why not speed things up with a rotavator, cultivator or tiller?
 Likewise, fruit-bearing trees that are commonly found in gardens such as pear trees or apple trees may need pruning.
 You can do this using a tree pruner, or for larger limbs, you can use a telescopic chainsaw.

 At National Tool Hire Shops, we have 100’s of products available to hire nationwide for both private and trade hire, from floor sanders to forklifts and from scaffold towers to skips – we’ve got you covered!
-We have over 60 branches across the UK and offer cheap delivery rates.
 You can book online or call our friendly experts on the hire team today for more information!